• Skip to primary navigation

 Quality breeding begins with selecting the right birds.
 Look for Blue Silkies that exhibit strong breed characteristics – vivid blue plumage, a gentle disposition, and overall robust health.
 While personality and look are key, don’t underestimate the importance of vitality and vigor.
 Healthy, active birds are more likely to produce strong, fertile offspring.

-While the temptation might be strong to breed Silkie chickens for their unique blue color exclusively, prioritizing health and genetic diversity is crucial.
+While the temptation might be strong to breed Silkie chickens exclusively for their unique blue color, prioritizing health and genetic diversity is crucial.
 Overemphasis on color can lead to inbreeding and a consequent reduction in genetic diversity, making the flock more susceptible to diseases and genetic defects.
-A sustainable approach involves occasionally introducing Silkies of different colors or from different bloodlines to maintain a healthy, vibrant gene pool.

 Brooding Your Blue Silkies

 Blue Silkie chickens are renowned for their brooding instincts.
 This strong maternal drive can be both a blessing and a challenge.
-On the one hand, Silkies are excellent, attentive mothers, often willing to hatch and rear not only their own eggs but those of other chickens.
+On the one hand, Silkies are excellent, attentive mothers, often willing to hatch and rear not only their eggs but those of other chickens.

 On the other hand, their persistent broodiness means they might spend more time sitting on eggs than laying, which can reduce your flock’s productivity.
 Managing broodiness involves balancing their instincts with your breeding goals, ensuring that hens have adequate rest periods between brooding cycles.
 You can learn all about brooding hens in our dedicated article.